Generalized Dimension Reduction Using Semi-Relaxed Gromov-Wasserstein Distance: Numerical Implementation and Experiments

 We can also gain some insight into how SRGW+GD differs qualitatively from other methods.
-In Figure \ref{fig:scatterplots}, we show the image of the embedding for the dataset MNIST 9, colored by the true angle of rotation (using the first trial from the GD runs).
-We also plot the true angle against the inferred angular coordinate (for t-SNE, PCA and MDS this is taken to be the angle of the point from the $x$-axis).
-We should note that while in this case inferring the angle from the Cartesian coordinates is possible, for unbalanced datasets finding the center of the circle in a Euclidean embedding may be difficult.
-This is one reason why having the correct target space from the outset (as allowed by CC and SRGW+GD) is desirable.
-We note that TNSE and CC map true rotation angles to angular coordinates in a roughly injective way, thereby capturing the rotation process accurately.
-PCA, MDS and SRGW+GD on the other hand map true rotation angles to angular coordinates via a roughly degree two map.
+In Figure \ref{fig:scatterplots}, we show the image of the embedding for the dataset R-MNIST9, colored by the true angle of rotation.
+We also plot the true angle against the inferred angular coordinate (for $\mathbb{R}^2$ this is taken to be the angle of the point from the $x$-axis).
+We note that CC maps true rotation angles to angular coordinates in a roughly injective way, thereby capturing the rotation process accurately. t-SNE maps the rotation angle roughly injectively onto a thickened curve in the plane, but inferring an angular coordinate with our naive method does not recover the rotation angle correctly.
+PCA, MDS and both versions of SRGW+GD map true rotation angles to angular coordinates via a roughly degree two map.
 This better captures the global geometry, since an image of a $9$ is often closer to its $180^{\circ}$ rotation than its $90^{\circ}$ rotation.
-Finally, we see that not only does GD have a higher distortion than SRGW+GD, but GD recovers none of the rotation structure in the dataset.
-Versions of Figure~\ref{fig:scatterplots} for other digits are in Appendix \ref{app:otherdigits}; we note that CC sometimes fails to find any useful embedding for certain digits, and GD always fails to recover the rotation structure.
+Finally, we see that GD recovers none of the rotation structure in the dataset.

-These experiments demonstrate that SRGW+GD shares with cohomological coordinates (CC) the advantage of allowing a natural non-Euclidean target space, while preserving global geometry in way which reduces its distortion to levels comparable with Euclidean embeddings with one more dimension.
-They also demonstrate the necessity of semi-relaxed Gromov-Wasserstein embeddings as an initialization point for the gradient descent stage.
+In general, it can be hard to infer an angular coordinate from a planar embedding (see t-SNE in Figure \ref{fig:scatterplots}).
+Even our naive method above requires finding an appropriate center for the data, which might not be the mean if the data is distributed very unevenly (e.g. in the redistricting application below).
+The advantage of choosing a circle as the target space is that it produces a well-defined angular coordinate.
+Our experiments demonstrate that regardless of which target space is preferred, SRGW+GD effectively preserves global geometry.
+They also demonstrate the necessity of srGW embeddings as an initialization point for gradient descent.